 The AAAS Mani L. Bhaumik Award for Public Engagement with Science, formerly the AAAS Award for Public Understanding of Science and Technology, was established in 1987 to recognize scientists and engineers who demonstrate excellence in their contribution to public engagement with science.
 The recipient receives a monetary prize of $5,000, a commemorative plaque, and recognition at the AAAS Annual Meeting.

 Beginning with the 2019 award year, the award is endowed by and named for quantum physicist .
 Bhaumik is internationally known for the advances he made to excimer laser technology, which eventually led to Lasik eye surgery.
-He hopes to elevate the recognition of working scientists for their exceptional efforts to communicate science in ways that inform and engage the public.
+He hopes to elevate the recognition of working and retired scientists for their exceptional efforts to communicate science in ways that inform and engage the public.

 - Nominations may be made by individuals, universities, government agencies, media, research organizations, and AAAS affiliate organizations.
 One nominator can nominate multiple candidates.

 - Editors from publishing houses may only offer one nomination.

 - Self-nominations are permitted.

 - Prior nomination does not exclude a nominee applying in subsequent years.
 Re-nomination is encouraged.